Endrick: Palmeiras

 On 11 October 2023, Endrick was named by English newspaper The Guardian as one of the best talents born in 2006 worldwide.
-After experiencing an extensive goal-drought throughout the season, Endrick scored two goals and added an assist on 1 November in a 4–3 comeback win against Botafogo at the Estádio Olímpico Nilton Santos.
-Palmeiras moved three points behind Botafogo, who were then first in the table.
+After experiencing an extensive goal-drought throughout the season, Endrick scored two goals and added an assist on 1 November in a 3–4 comeback win against Botafogo at the Estádio Olímpico Nilton Santos.
+The game was 3–0 at the end of the first half.
+Endrick scored early in the second half and was shown on screen telling his teammates "just pass me the ball", a phrase he'd later apologize for.
+With the win, Palmeiras moved three points behind Botafogo, who were then first in the table.
 Palmeiras won their second consecutive league title, after Endrick scored a goal in a 1–1 draw to Cruzeiro on 6 December, two points above second-place Grêmio.
 He finished the season with eleven goals, the second highest scored in a Serie A season by an under-18 player behind Ronaldo.

 On 16 May 2024, Endrick was forced to leave the field on a stretcher due to an apparent right leg injury during Palmeiras' clash against Independiente del Valle in a Copa Libertadores group stage match, and he was subject to further medical tests.